The Discrete and Semi-continuous Fr\'echet Distance with Shortcuts via Approximate Distance Counting and Selection Techniques: An efficient algorithm for the semi-continuous Fr echet distance with one-sided shortcuts

-For simplicity of presentation, we represent a single cycle of the decision procedure (consisting of a call to {\bf NextEndPoint} followed by a call to {\bf NextDisk}) by two consecutive levels of $T$, each catering to the corresponding call.
-Let $v$ be a node of $T$ that represents the situation at the beginning of such a cycle.
-We now show how to construct the triples of the children and the grandchildren of $v$ from the triple $(\tau=(\alpha,\beta], a^k, e^k(p,q])$ of $v$.
+Let $v$ be a node of $T$ that represents the situation at the beginning of a cycle consisting of a call to {\bf NextEndPoint} followed by a call to {\bf NextDisk}.
+We now show how to construct the triples for the children and the grandchildren of $v$ from the triple $(\tau, p^k, e^k(\tau))$ of $v$.